Commands

 North American Numbering Plan (NANP) numbers

 Numbers which are, potentially, North American Numbering Plan (NANP) numbers will be tested both with and without the leading “1” country code.
-When adding a number, if Smoke Detector cann’t determine that the number is very likely a NANP number or can’t be a NANP number, Smoke Detector will respond asking for clarification as to if the number is a NANP number or not, or for -force to be used to have Smoke Detector assume that it is a NANP number.
-For clarification to Smoke Detector, to indicate that the number is a NANP number you can:
+When adding a number, if Smoke Detector can’t determine that the number is very likely a NANP number or can’t be a NANP number, Smoke Detector will respond asking for clarification as to if the number is a NANP number or not, or for -force to be used to have Smoke Detector assume that it is a NANP number.
+For clarification to Smoke Detector:

 How are number entries checked?